mgazier/madmom_python311/README.md

 This code is raw, lightly tested and meant to share ideas, it is far from a product.

-Output is simple with its final analysis is at the end (i didn't out the time signature in this version but you can see it in the beat #'s) :
+Output is simple and its general analysis is at the end
+	- i didn't add the time signature in this version but you can see it in the beat #'s and should be trivial to add
 ![minidemo1](https://github.com/mgazier/madmom_python311/blob/main/madmom_python311_1.jpeg)
 [...]
 ![minidemo2](https://github.com/mgazier/madmom_python311/blob/main/madmom_python311_2.jpeg)